-We have a standing risk committee that continuously assesses the risks we face in our business, comprised of our Global Head of Risk and Mid-Office and the Management Board.
+We have a standing risk committee that continuously assesses the risks we face in our business, comprised of the Management Board.
 Aside from ongoing ad-hoc communication, there is a recurring meeting set up in which they discuss all risk assessments and risk proposals related to position limits, strategies, procedures, capital requirements and other requirements of prime brokers and market developments.
 Any major changes to our risk systems, strategies and limit setting must subsequently be approved by the Management Board.
-There have not been any major failings in the internal risk management and control systems observed in H1 2019.
+There have not been any major failings in the internal risk management and control systems observed during 2020.
 Additionally, improvements to the systems are discussed with the Management Board.

 In addition to the standing risk committee, the company has a Risk Committee of the Supervisory Board.
 All members of the Supervisory Board are members of this Risk Committee.
 The Management Board informs the Risk Committee of the Supervisory Board about the effectiveness of the internal risk management and control systems.
 This includes the reasonable assurance that the aforementioned systems do not contain any material inaccuracies.
 In addition, the tasks of the Risk Committee of the Supervisory Board includes supervision and monitoring, as well as advising the Management Board on the operation of the company's internal risk management and control systems.
 The Risk Committee is also responsible for providing advice to the Management Board on the company's development, performance, and sustainability of its trading strategies, as well as reviewing the risk of the company.
 It maintains regular contact with the company's Trading and Risk and Mid-Office departments.
+For more information on the responsibilities of our Risk Committee, please see the chapter Our Governance of the annual report of 2019.

 Following a review of the company's risk assessment processes, the monitoring of the company's internal risk management and control systems has been identified as a priority and as a joint responsibility of the Supervisory Board and its committees.
 All risks relevant to each of the committees of the Supervisory Board are monitored in the Risk Committee of the Supervisory Board.
 This means that the relevant items set out in best practice provision 1.4.1 of the Corporate Governance Code have been discussed by the Supervisory Board, as all members of the Supervisory Board are members of the Risk Committee.
+For more information, please refer to the chapter Supervisory Board Report of the annual report of 2019.